RMerl/asuswrt-merlin/README-merlin.txt

   - CHANGED: Additional webui performance improvement by caching CSS.
   - FIXED: DHCPv6 client failing to start if the router username was changed from "admin" (Asus bug) (patch from Saintdev)
+  - FIXED: DHCPv6 client failing to request an IP on some configurations (Asus bug) (patch from Saintdev)
   - FIXED: SMB shares were accessible over WAN, bypassing Netfilter (Asus bug) (AC56/AC68)
   - FIXED: Resolution of local machines with domain appended would fail